TechnoDamo/golang/README.md

 # golang notes

 ### Introduction
-Golang is a general-purpose programming language.
+Golang is a general-purpose programming language. <br>
-It is strongly typed and garbage-collected, has explicit support for concurrent programming.
+It is strongly typed and garbage-collected, has explicit support for concurrent programming. <br>
-Programs are constructed from *packages*, whose properties allow efficient management of dependencies.
+Programs are constructed from *packages*, whose properties allow efficient management of dependencies. <br>
 ### Notation
 ### Source code representation
 -  Charachters